 Keep in mind that Anorexia Nervosa is a very serious disorder that can result in death.

-*An obsession with fat and losing weight when not overweight or even underweight
+--An obsession with fat and losing weight when not overweight or even when underweight

-*Amenorrhea, which is missing period at least three months in a row.
+--Amenorrhea, which is missing her period at least three months in a row.